You want your children to focus on one specific sport, so they can be a star player. But, is that the right thing to do?

-To learn more about overuse injuries and common injuries we spoke with Seth C. Gamradt, MD, and director of orthopaedic athletic medicine and associate professor of clinical orthopaedic surgery, and Dr. James E. Tibone, MD, Moss professor of sports medicine, professor of clinical orthopaedic surgery at the USC Department of Orthopaedic Surgery at Keck Medicine of USC.
-Both work with USC athletes and other major sports teams like the New York Giants and the Los Angeles Dodgers, Lakers, Kings and Rams.
+To learn more about overuse injuries and common injuries we spoke with Seth C. Gamradt, MD, director of orthopaedic athletic medicine at Keck Medicine of USC and an associate professor of clinical orthopaedic surgery at the Keck School of Medicine of USC, and James E. Tibone, MD, professor of clinical orthopaedic surgery in the Department of Orthopaedic Surgery at Keck Medicine of USC.
+Both work with USC athletes and other major sports teams, like the New York Giants, and the Los Angeles Dodgers, Lakers, Kings and Rams.

 Young athletes have more overuse injuries.
 Why?

-Overuse injuries are on the rise due to early specialization and longer sports seasons.
-Young people are playing the same sports year-around instead of switching sports every season.
+Overuse injuries are on the rise, due to early specialization and longer sports seasons.
+Young people are playing the same sports year-round instead of switching sports every season.
 And it is not just one sport where these injuries are occurring — it is all of them: swimming, football, baseball and volleyball, to name a few.
 However, the type of injury varies between sports.

-Whether young or old, recreational or elite athletes, people can experience an overuse injury when the frequency of play and motion is increased and the duration and intensity of the sport is maximized without proper downtime and rest.
+No matter their age, or whether they’re recreational or elite athletes, people can experience an overuse injury when the frequency of play and motion is increased and the duration and intensity of the sport is maximized without proper downtime and rest.
 When the activity is performed over and over with no variation in workout, an overuse injury occurs, causing pain, tendinitis and even stress fractures.
 Shoulder injury is common for swimmers and volleyball players.
 Baseball players develop elbow injuries.
-Runners experience knee injuries when they ramp up training and intensity too quickly.
+Runners experience knee injuries, when they ramp up training and intensity too quickly.

 If you notice pain from working out, back off your training and give your body time to rest.
 In the worst-case scenario, you might need to change sports altogether.
-If you are a parent with a child who is specializing in a sport make sure they are keeping track of how their body feels and try to get ahead of any potential overuse injuries by building in rest.
+If you are a parent with a child who is specializing in a sport, make sure they are keeping track of how their body feels and try to get ahead of any potential overuse injuries by building in rest time.

-If you are in the Los Angeles are and are looking for exceptional care from some of the top orthopaedic physicians in the world be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://www.ortho.keckmedicine.org/request-an-appointment/.
+If you are in the Los Angeles area and are looking for exceptional care from some of the top orthopaedic physicians in the world, be sure to schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting https://www.ortho.keckmedicine.org/request-an-appointment/.